yongshengcode/k8s/storageclass.md

 kubectl -n kube-system get pod -o wide -l app=csi-nfs-node
 ```

 There was some network errors when i did install above plugins, and I updated the proxies for Docker to solve the network issue.
+Refer to https://github.com/yongshengcode/docker/blob/main/install.md